 In addition to oil and gas companies, pipeline firms are also attractive assets to own in the North American energy sector.
 Many of these pay very high dividend yields, too.
 Like oil and natural gas firms, pipeline entities range in size, too, allowing for a diversified investment portfolio.

-The large cap pipeline firms include Kinder Morgan (NYSE: KMO) and the Williams Companies (NYSE: WMB).
-While the average dividend for a member of the Standard & Poor’s 500 Index is around 2%, for Kinder Morgan it is 4.4%.
-For Williams Companies, the dividend is 3.86%.
+The large-cap pipeline firms include Kinder Morgan (NYSE: KMO) and the Williams Companies (NYSE: WMB).
+While the average dividend for a member of the Standard & Poor’s 500 Index is around 2 percent, for Kinder Morgan it is 4.4 percent.
+For Williams Companies, the dividend is 3.86 percent.

-Holley Energy Partners LP (NYSE: HEP), based in Texas, has a dividend yield close to 6%.
-Its profit margin is close to 40%: the average profit margin for a member of the Standard & Poor’s 500 Index is 8-10%.
+Holly Energy Partners, L.P.
+(NYSE: HEP), based in Texas, has a dividend yield close to 6 percent.
+Its profit margin is close to 40 percent.
+The average profit margin for a member of the Standard & Poor’s 500 Index is 8 to 10 percent.

 For Inergy Midstream LLC (NYSE: NRGM), the numbers are just as compelling.

-The dividend yield for Inergy Midstream LLC is 7.18%.
-The gross margin for the Missouri-based pipeline operator is almost 80%.
-Its sales growth over the last five years has averaged more than 27%.
+The dividend yield for Inergy Midstream LLC is 7.18 percent.
+The gross margin for the Missouri-based pipeline operator is almost 80 percent.
+Its sales growth over the last five years has averaged more than 27 percent.

 Unlike Shell in Nigeria, shareholders of these pipeline firms do not have to worry about theft shutting down operations.